ClaudioKamoda/Pong-Game/README_English.md

 ## Files

-### Acess the Pong_English folder an you'll find all the .py files with english comments
+* meio de campo.psd - native Photoshop file used to create 'mid line.png'

-* Pong.py - Arquivo principal do projeto que contém a lógica principal do jogo.
+* zig____.ttf - font's file used to do the score
-* classeBola.py - Contém a classe que gera objetos do tipo bola e seus métodos .
+* zig____ReadMe.txt - font's README

-* classePlayer.py - Contém a classe que gera objetos do tipo player que representa as barras laterais.
+### Acess the Pong_English folder an you'll find some files with english names/comments/variable names

-* funcoes.py - Contém a função de movimento e pontuação.
+* Pong.py - Main project file.
+It contains the main logic of the game.
-* meio de campo.png - imagem se fundo da linha do meio de campo.
+* classBall.py - Class that generates ball type objects and its methods.
-* meio de campo.psd - arquivo nativo do Photoshop que usei para criar o png.
+* classPlayer.py - Class that generates player type objects that represents the side bars.
-* zig____.ttf - arquivo da fonte usada no placar
+* functions.py - Has the movement and score functions.
-* zig____ReadMe.txt - README da fonte
+* mid line.png - background image of the center line.

 ## Autor

-* **Claudio Kamoda** - 07/08/2019
+* **Claudio Kamoda** - 08/07/2019